 What is the meaning of consent?

-However, the current definition is contained in section 61HA (now superseded by section 61HE) of the Act which provides that consent is considered to have been given where a person “freely and voluntarily agrees to the sexual intercourse.”
+However, the current definition is contained in section 61HE of the Act, which provides that consent is considered to have been given where a person “freely and voluntarily agrees to the sexual intercourse.”

 The first requirement to establish a lack of consent is that the complainant did not consent.